 - Insurance broker: an individual or firm that acts as an intermediary between an insurance company and the insured.
 Se insurance broker.

-In international sales, brokers charge a commission as percentage of the sales effectively made by the seller, through an Intermediary Contract for Trade Operations.
+In international sales, brokers charge a commission as percentage of the sales effectively made by the seller, through an International Broker Agreement.
 Also called agent, intermediary or middleman.